 Glastonbury Tribunal is a fine, late 15th-century stone town house with an early Tudor façade and panelled interiors, once thought to have been the courtroom of Glastonbury Abbey.
 The Tribunal now houses a Tourist Information Centre and the Glastonbury Lake Village Museum, which contains dramatic finds from one of Europe’s most famous archaeological sites.

 - The rear kitchen block, added in Elizabethan times

 - The Glastonbury Lake Village Museum

-Please be aware the Tribunal is currently closed for refurbishment and will open again mid May 2019.
+Please be aware the Tribunal is currently closed for refurbishment, further details on future opening dates will be shown here when more information becomes available.
 We apologise for any inconvenience during this time.